-Precepts in relation to Lancashire Police Authority, Lancashire Combined Fire Authority and Lancashire County Council - refer to the Collection Fund on page 92.
-Precepts payable to local Town and Parish Councils - refer to Note 8.
-For details of payments to the Lancashire County Council Pension Fund refer to Note 35 below.
+Precepts in relation to Lancashire Police Authority, Lancashire Combined Fire Authority and Lancashire County Council - refer to the Collection Fund on page 112.
+Precepts payable to local Town and Parish Councils - refer to Note 8 on page 73.
+For details of payments to the Lancashire County Council Pension Fund refer to Note 34 below.